jhoerr/cloudmesh-manual/docs-source/source/accounts/azure.md

 ## Azure

-Microsoft Azure (formerly Windows Azure) is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
+Microsoft Azure  is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.

 Azure has over 600 services, inclding compute, mobile sevice, storage service, data management, messaging and so on.
 In this case, Azure itself is a